Bit-Nation/BITNATION-Constitution/README.md

 We will not sell the data of our citizens or customers to any entity, under any circumstances.
 We strive for client side technology, encryption, and pseudo anonymity.

+Once the Pangea Jurisdiction is fully enabled:

+- There will be no central points of failure.
+- Communication is end-to-end encrypted.
+- It's resistant against emergent threath such as quantum computing.
+- We do not store any Citizens data or keys on any centralized server.
+Citizens have 100% control over their own data, keys, records, identity, contracts and communications.
+- Identities are pseudo-anonymous, no biometric data will ever be required or collected.

+This is what we strive for.

 # Article 10: We are Openness and Transparency.

 Everyone is welcome to join.
 Everything we do is public.